The Circulation Desk is located on the first floor in the West Wing of the Golda Meir Library near the entrance.

 Wēpa is the printing service provider for UWM.
 Up to date prices, locations, and instructions are available here.
-The Wēpa station on Lower Level, near the Media & Reserve service desk, has a small scanner attached to scan to print 8 1/2 x 10″.
+The Wēpa station on Lower Level, near the Equipment & Reserve service desk, has a small (8 1/2 x 11) scanner attached to scan to the print at the Wepa station.
 There are several small scanners in the Learning Commons attached to log-in computers.

 We will be happy to retrieve items from the stacks for you.
 Items will be pulled by our staff and available for you within 1-2 business days.
 You will be notified by email once items are ready for pickup.
 Once you find your items within Search@UW select the “Request” option to begin the process.

 The UWM Libraries respect the privacy of library users.
 Our Privacy Information page provides more detail about the regulations and policies that govern personally identifiable information as it relates to library use.